eminorhan/models-for-guy/README.md

 This repository contains pretrained models for Guy's relation learning project to test different hypotheses.
 All models use a `resnext50_32x4d` backbone available from `torchvision.models`.

-### Temporal classification (TC) models trained with or without horizontal/vertical flip augmentations
+### Temporal classification (TC) models trained with/without horizontal/vertical flip augmentations

 We trained four models on headcam data from **baby S** (sampled at 1 fps; ~741K frames total) using the temporal classification objective.
 All models were trained for 20 epochs using the Adam optimizer with learning rate 0.0005.
 The models only differ in whether or not horizontal/vertical flip augmentations were used during training.
 These models are thus useful for testing the effect of horizontal/vertical flip augmentations in relational learning.